Skip to content

 Since getting the jacket in the summer of 2025, I’ve tested the Montane Minimus Lite Jacket on road runs, trail runs and hikes in Canada.
 The first outing was on a fast 5K road run in heavy rain; the jacket did a great job at keeping the rain out; however, running fast uphills did make me sweat and start to overheat.
 So from this I learnt that running a 4:30min/km pace in 18°C and high humidity might push the ventilation to the limit.
 On trail runs, the added articulation didn’t restrict any movement and fitted into my Salomon Running Vest, too.

 On many day hikes, I would pack the Montane into the bottom of my Osprey Hikelite 18 as an emergency waterproof layer, which is where the small packability stands out.
 It was tested in Jasper on a rainy hike and kept the wind and rain out very effectively.
 One of the things I appreciate most is the trim fit and comfort, thanks to the stretchy and soft fabric.
-The Jacket is lightweight, and the ability to adjust the fit for hiking or running is useful.
+The Montane Minimus Lite Jacket is lightweight, and the ability to adjust the fit for hiking or running is useful.

 Montane Minimus Lite Jacket: Strengths